Skip to main content

 Why is my speed lower than what my ISP promised?

-ISPs advertise peak speeds reached over a wired connection directly to their modem.
-Wi-Fi loss, old routers, busy networks, peak-hour congestion, and background apps can all reduce real-world speed by 30–60%.
+ISPs advertise peak speeds over a wired connection.
+Wi-Fi loss, old routers, congestion and background apps can reduce real-world speed by 30–60%.

 What is the difference between Mbps and MBps?